Doing good is as important as doing well.

 At the completion of all service projects, having participated in a minimum of 40 hours, all students are then required to submit a personal evaluation, reflection, supervisor evaluation and hours log.

 At the end of every week, students and the Service Network faculty meet to reflect on the week’s experience, sharing stories and getting different perspectives from their friends experiences.
 Students are then required to respond to a written prompt that further enhances the learning process.

-Students may participate in a Westtown sponsored service trip during spring break or as part of Senior Projects.
-Projects, organized and led by Westtown faculty, included local, national and international experiences.
-Examples of past service trip locations include Ghana, Puerto Rico and the Florida Keys.
+Students may participate in a Westtown sponsored service trip during spring break or as part of school-sponsored trips.
+These trips, organized and led by Westtown faculty, include local, national, and international experiences.
+Examples of past service trip locations include Ghana, Puerto Rico, and the Florida Keys.